 Standard application

-If you have experience in the licensing class you are applying for, or are applying for a Design licence, use a standard application.
+If you have experience in the licensing class you are applying for, or are applying for a Design licence, use the standard application pathway.
+You can also use a standard application if you do not hold a recognised New Zealand qualification or yours is not listed in our recognised qualifications.

 The standard application is an experience-based application and requires you to provide information about your previous work history, jobs you have recently completed, and referees who can discuss what work you did on those jobs.